swikars1/email-core-backend/README.md

 6. Update .env:

-   Replace the `WEBHOOK_BASE_URL` in your .env file with the ngrok HTTPS URL.
+   Replace the value of `WEBHOOK_BASE_URL` in your .env file with the ngrok HTTPS URL.
 Example:

    `WEBHOOK_BASE_URL=https://d7f8-80b9-a79-c0-1434.ngrok-free.app`